-Each year, keepers prepare Penguin Point for nesting season, adding long grasses for the Magellanic penguins to build their nests.
-Both parents take turns laying on the eggs to keep them warm, and switch off every few days.
-Each penguin parent has a bare patch on their lower abdomen that allows their body heat to help keep the eggs warm.
+The attentive parents take turns incubating the eggs to keep them warm and switch off every few days.
+Each penguin parent has a bare patch on their lower abdomen called a brood patch that allows their body heat to help keep the eggs warm.